Emerson Logo

 The Emerson logo is a decisive element of the distributor’s home and electronics identity, highlighting the brand’s key strengths.
 It represents the brand as a virtuoso of its craft and emphasizes its advantages.
-Smooth strokes, rounded corners, and soft transitions show the company’s adaptability and its concept’s flexibility.
+Smooth strokes, rounded corners, and soft transitions show the company’s adaptability and the flexibility of its concept.

 Emerson: Brand overview